leftl/leftl.github.io/content/posts/leetcode-number-of-islands.md

     }
 };
 ```

+It's worth noting that since the input is passed by reference, the modifications to the input will modify the data in the caller's scope.
+However, since there is no restriction against this, we can save time & space by not creating a copy of the grid and instead directly modify the input.

 ## Run-time
 Note that through the nested loops in the `numIslands` function, we will visit each element once (input size is `m * n`) to find the land of an island.
 However, during the DFS search in `destroyIslands`, we may visit elements that have not yet been visited by the outer loops.
 That means each node may be visited twice in the worst case, so we see a run-time of `O(m * n)`.